rodrigo-caballero/linepyline/README.md

 # line profile to use
 line_shape = 'pseudovoigt'

-# do the calculation; all output stored in xarray Dataset ds
+# do the calculation; all output stored in xarray Dataset ds with coordinates (pressure, wavenumber)
-# runtime is 0.4 s on an 8-core MacBook M3
+# (runtime for this call is 0.4 s on an 8-core MacBook M3)
 ds = rtm.radiative_transfer(nu_min, nu_max, dnu, p, ps, T, Ts, absorbers=absorbers,
 background_gas=background_gas, line_shape=line_shape)